-A tribute to my mom, it’s been a year since her passing on Rosh Hashanna…NOW I can cry!!
+A tribute to my mom, it’s been five years since her passing on Rosh Hashanna…NOW I can cry!!
 You’d be so proud of me.

 This evening, while answering some interview questions from a guy named Sam McArdle, who is starting a website for Freelancers and Contractors, I somehow got into The Whole BNI Thing.
 It’s been hard for me to talk about this, but I’ve wanted to blog about this experience, so here goes.